Understanding Neural Coding on Latent Manifolds by Sharing Features and Dividing Ensembles: Introduction

 Neural population activity can appear high-dimensional \citep{stringer2019high}, yet much recent work has reported that neural populations in higher brain areas are often confined to low dimensional subspaces \citep{yu2008gaussian,harvey2012choice,mante2013context,stokes2013dynamic,shenoy2013cortical,kaufman2014cortical,sadtler2014neural,gallego2017neural,elsayed2017structure,gao2017theory}.
 The bread and butter of classic systems neuroscience is linking neural activity to experimentally controlled or observable covariates such as orientation \citep{hubel1979brain}, pitch \citep{lewicki2002efficient}, movement \citep{churchland2012neural,kao2015single}, posture \citep{mimica2018efficient} and orientation in space \citep{taube1990head}.
 These two parallel streams of neuroscientific research might at first seem to be at odds with each other \citep{kriegeskorte2021neural}; tuning studies of individual neurons give a very different picture of neural coding than distributed representations over high-dimensional neural populations.
 However, they combine elegantly in the form of (neural) latent variable models \citep[LVMs, see][]{lawrence2003gaussian,yu2008gaussian,pandarinath2018inferring}.

 In their basic form, neural LVMs find the low-dimensional structure of neural population activity, for instance, when a large network of neurons is coding mostly along few linear subspaces \citep{mante2013context,gao2017theory}.
 One advantage is that these models can help us discover latent variables which may not be tracked as classical covariates in systems neuroscience.
-This is especially appealing when the LVM is set up as a nonlinear Independent Component Analysis~(ICA)~model \citep{hyvarinen1999nonlinear,hyvarinen2016unsupervised,hyvarinen2017nonlinear,khemakhem2020variational,khemakhem2020ice,klindt2021towards} with (provable) recovery of the latent factors that generated the data \citep[e.g., arm position, movement direction, etc.][]{zhou2020learning, schneider2022learnable}.
 However, when the mapping from latent variables to predicted spike rate (decoding) is fully unconstrained, e.g., by using a multi-layer neural network, we lose the simple biological interpretation of tuning curves.

 In an effort to maintain a biologically interpretable relationship between the latent variables and the neural activity, recent work has proposed more constrained decoders approximating simple tuning curves.
 These tuning curves have been parameterized as Gaussian processes in the framework of Gaussian process latent variable models \citep[GPLVM,][]{wu2017gaussian, wu2018learning}.
 Through the tuning curve approach, we limit ourselves to biologically plausible solutions that reveal the actual algorithmic structure of the neural system.
 Thus, LVMs with simple tuning curve decoders bring together the view on neural populations as distributed representations of low-dimensional latent variables, along with the biologically meaningful perspective on individual neural tuning properties.